Indicator Definitions

 The Relative Volatility Index is an oscillator that measures the standard deviation of price changes over a period of time rather than absolute price changes (like the RSI).
 Many traders use the RVI in conjunction with moving average crossover strategies as confirmation rather than as a standalone indicator.

-The Sequential Count indicator shows the number of consecutive up days or down days.
+The Candle Count indicator shows the number of consecutive up days or down days.
 While the indicator creates a busy chart, it can be especially helpful when creating alerts.

 Simple Moving Average (SMA)